JavedAnsari-SIM/insights-ui-automation/README.md

 ## Contact
-For any questions or issues, please contact qabyjavedansari@gmail.com OR connect with me over linked on www.linkedin.com/in/qaleaderjavedansari.
+For any questions or issues, please contact javed.ansari@strongholdindia.com